Voting by post

-Post your ballot back as quickly as possible to make sure it’s counted.
+- post as quickly as possible to make sure it’s counted

-- you’ll be away from home when the postal vote is sent out
+Make a new application for a postal vote if you move house or you’ll be away from home when the postal vote is sent out.

 How to cancel your postal vote

-If you want to cancel your postal vote, you will have to contact us and must include:
+If you want to cancel your postal vote, you will have to tell us:

 - your full name and address

-- stating that you no longer wish to vote by post
+- that you no longer want to vote by post

-You will not be able to cancel your postal vote 11 days before an election (polling) day.
+You will only be able to cancel your postal vote up to 11 working days before an election takes place.